Macgregor, Australian Capital Territory: Facilities and location

 Macgregor has a primary school and neighbourhood oval.
 The main road in the suburb is Osburn Drive, which passes by a shop (formerly a petrol station) and an area that was formerly a small shopping centre – this has now been demolished and redeveloped into Kings swimming pool.

 Macgregor is primarily situated on Mount Goodwin (612 m).
 Ginninderra Creek runs through the middle of the suburb for 1.4 km.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Macgregor is in Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Macgregor is in the Ginninderra electorate.

 Geology

 Silurian age Deakin Volcanics purple rhyodacite covers the suburb.